sagemathinc/cocalc-doc/source/trial.rst

 Purchase upgrades
 --------------------------------------------

-Starting with a \$14/month standard subscription, you get quotas to :doc:`upgrade four projects, unlock internet access, etc <billing>`.
+Starting with a \$3/month subscription, you get a license to :doc:`upgrade your projects, unlock internet access, etc <billing>`.

 The `pricing page <https://cocalc.com/policies/pricing.html>`_ lists the current offerings.